zenml-io/zenml/docs/book/user-guide/llmops-guide/llmops-guide.md

   * [Tracking finetuned LLM models with ZenML](finetuning-llms/tracking-finetuned-llm-models.md)
   * [Deploying finetuned models](finetuning-llms/deploying-finetuned-models.md)

 To follow along with the examples and tutorials in this guide, ensure you have a Python environment set up with ZenML installed.
 Familiarity with the concepts covered in the [Starter Guide](../starter-guide/) and [Production Guide](../production-guide/) is recommended.

+We'll showcase a specific application over the course of this LLM guide, showing how you can work from a simple RAG pipeline to a more complex setup that involves finetuning embeddings, reranking retrieved documents, and even finetuning the LLM itself.
+We'll do this all for a use case relevant to ZenML: a question answering system that can provide answers to common questions about ZenML.
+This will help you understand how to apply the concepts covered in this guide to your own projects.

 By the end of this guide, you'll have a solid understanding of how to leverage LLMs in your MLOps workflows using ZenML, enabling you to build powerful, scalable, and maintainable LLM-powered applications.
 Let's embark on this exciting journey together!